135th Rifle Division: Operation Kutuzov

 Following a 30-minute artillery preparation the first echelon went over to the attack at 1230 hours.
 This proved largely ineffective, as the German forces occupied terrain favorable to the defense and stopped most of the infantry and tanks with powerful fire and counterattacks.
 The one exception was the 369th, on the Army's left flank adjacent to 11th Guards, which penetrated the wooded and swampy area southeast of Moilovo, forced the Resseta, and cut the road between Moilovo and Ktsyn.
 On July 21, units of the Army occupied Moilovo, and the next day Ktsyn.
 As a result of powerful and insistent counterattacks the German forces once again broke into the villages but failed to hold them for long.
 Moilovo was retaken the same day, and while Ktsyn held out longer, it was threatened with encirclement two days later.
 Fedyuninskii now concentrated the 197th and 323rd Divisions behind his left flank.
 These broke through the German defense with an attack on Kolodyatzsy, forcing the German grouping to fall back from the two villages.
 By the close of July 25 the Army reached a line north of Granki, Mekhovaya, Katunovka and Kharitonovka.
 On July 26 and 27 the German command committed fresh units of the 707th and 95th Infantry Divisions along this sector, as well as a number of independent units.
 The Army's further offensive halted and before July 30 it did not make any significant advance.

 Oryol was completely cleared by dawn on August 5, and Operation Kutuzov ended on August 18 when Soviet forces reached the Hagen position at the base of the Oryol salient east of Bryansk.
+Just before this, on August 15, Colonel Sosnov left the division, being replaced by Col. Filipp Nikolaevich Romashin on August 21.
+This officer had previously led the 370th and 235th Rifle Divisions, but had been relieved in July "for inability to organize a battle in modern conditions."
+He would remain in command of the 135th for the duration of the war, being promoted to the rank of major general on April 20, 1945.

 At the start of September the 135th was still under 53rd Corps of 11th Army, and it took part in the operation to liberate Bryansk itself, but just before this, on September 13 it was again removed to the Reserve of the Supreme High Command, joining 95th Rifle Corps of 70th Army briefly before returning to the active army on November 3 as part of 21st Rifle Corps of 1st Ukrainian Front's 38th Army near Kyiv.